-Given an initial confinement window, A, determine times when CK and SPK data are available within it.
+Given an initial confinement window, restrict that window to times when required CK and SPK data are available.

-Use CKCOV and SPKCOV to find CK and SPK availability windows, B and C. Use window intersection to obtain the results window.
+Use CKCOV and SPKCOV to find CK and SPK availability windows B and C. Then use window intersection to obtain the confinement window with known data availability.